bazelbuild/rules_kotlin/README.md

 * Mixed-Mode compilation (compile Java and Kotlin in one pass).

 # Quick Guide
+This section just contains a quick overview.
 Consult the generated [documentation](https://bazelbuild.github.io/rules_kotlin).
-This section just contains a quick overview.
+Note: Skydoc documentation is no longer being generated.
+Comprehensive documentation will have to wait till the new documentation generation tool is ready.
+A contribution to port the documentation to the RST format like `rules_go` has would be very welcome !

 ## WORKSPACE